 In terms of its capacity as a home security system, this smart model boasts a high quality camera; the option to stream real-time video directly to your smartphones; motion detection; an impressive 90dB alarm and two audio, should you wish to interact with someone on the other end of the camera.

-The best home security systems you can buy right now
+The best home security systems

 1. Canary All-In-One Indoor Security System